Cadasta/cadasta-docs/en/organizations.md

 ##### 3. Enter Your Organization's Information

 On the page that follows, provide your organization name, a brief description, the URL for your organization's website and your own contact information as well.
-If you'd like, you can also add additional contacts on this page.
+If you'd like, you can add additional contacts for your organization here as well.

+_**NOTE!** Adding someones contact information here does not create user accounts for them within the Cadasta Platform._

 ![](/assets/add-organization-info.png)